GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 ![architecture](/images/architecture.png)

-Besides these skaffold also automatically manages the following utilities for you:
+Besides the above steps, skaffold also automatically manages the following utilities for you:

 * forward container ports to your local machine using `kubectl port-forward`
 * aggregate all the logs from the deployed pods